lennig/rectangleOverlap/README.md

 returns the same value.

 If desired, the axis of separation may be obtained.
-The axis of separation is the axis upon which the orthogonal
+The axis of separation is an axis upon which the orthogonal
 projections of the vertices of the two rectangles do not overlap.

-To obtain the axis of separation, the caller must pass in an
+To obtain an axis of separation, the caller must pass in an
 empty Axis object, for example:
     ```
      Axis aos = new Axis(0,0);
      overlapped = rect1.overlapped(rect2, aos)
     ```
-If overlapped() returns false, then aos contains the axis of separation
+If overlapped() returns false, then aos contains an axis of separation
 If overlapped() returns true, then aos is undefined

 The algorithm implemented here is the one described in this article: